aecyia/Sakura/README.md

 # Sakura ♡

+Play The Sims 3 ?

 Tired of the blue UI ?

 Want a light pink one ?

 This project aims to recolour the UI, redesign icons, and more

-It is mainly based on my personal preferences, but suggestions are welcome.
+It is mainly based on my personal preferences, but suggestions are welcome ♡

 ## Installation